-Forecast today: Generally clear
+Forecast today: Snow grains

 The Ski Club’s Representative (Rep) Service will operate in resort, featuring two Reps.
 They’ll begin the season in early December and will be there until early April.
 Our Zermatt Facebook Group is incredibly active, with regular meet ups (both on and off snow!) planned by the 350+ members of the online Ski Club community.
 Our Zermatt group on the Ski Club App is your new home for the 2023/24 season, with regular updates and conversations from your Ski Club Reps and members in resort!
 There are four Freshtracks holidays visiting the resort this season, including the ever-popular Ski and Schnapps Peak Experience trips, a late-season powder adventure and a telemark weekend in April.